Sheffield-Plant-Evolutionary-Genomics/Themeda_triandra-2022/[5] Nucelar genes phylogenetics/README.md

 The indivdual gene sequences were concatenated in Geneious v.5.3.6 (Kearse et al., 2012) and a ML tree was inferred with IQtree v.1.6.3 (Nguyen et al., 2015)

-'iqtree -s Concatenated_BUSCO.fasta -bb 1000 -nt 4'
+`iqtree -s Concatenated_BUSCO.fasta -bb 1000 -nt 4`